net-vinothkumar/springboot-actuator/README.md

 <img width="1163" alt="Screen Shot 2019-07-23 at 06 12 42" src="https://user-images.githubusercontent.com/30971809/61682192-f56aa600-ad10-11e9-807f-3512a1a6d906.png">

 # How to enable / disable Spring Boot Actuator endpoints ?
-Actually the spring boot application endpoints can provide sensitive information, hence it should be disabled by default, if its required we shall enable it.
+Actually the spring boot application endpoints may provide sensitive information, so careful consideration should be given before enabling it.

 ```
 management.endpoint.health.show-details=always or never